simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 ### 2. Activity Minutes

-The **[WHO]**(https://www.who.int/news-room/fact-sheets/detail/physical-activity) **recommends that people complete atleast 150 minutes of moderate activity a week.** This averages to ~20 minutes of moderate activity/day.
+**[WHO](https://www.who.int/news-room/fact-sheets/detail/physical-activity)** recommends that people complete atleast 150 minutes of moderate activity a week.** This averages to ~20 minutes of moderate activity/day.
 Users were categorised based on Physical Activity Minutes metric.
 Very Active Minutes and Fairly Active Minutes were added to Physical Activity Minutes (PA Minutes), to determine each user's daily average of Physically Active Minutes.
 If PAMinutes >= 20 minutes/day, users were considered to have met this metric.
 If it was <20 minutes/day, they were consider not meeting the CDC guidelines.

 1. less than 20 mins = physically_inactive
 2. 20 to 30 mins = physically_active